MicrosoftDocs/cpp-docs/docs/mfc/reference/afx-global-data-structure.md

 ```

 ### Parameters
- [in, out] *info*
+*info*<br/>
- A [NONCLIENTMETRICS](https://msdn.microsoft.com/library/windows/desktop/ff729175) structure that contains the scalable metrics associated with the nonclient area of a nonminimized window.
+[in, out] A [NONCLIENTMETRICS](https://msdn.microsoft.com/library/windows/desktop/ff729175) structure that contains the scalable metrics associated with the nonclient area of a nonminimized window.

 ### Return Value
  TRUE if this method succeeds; otherwise, FALSE.